What is a secured credit card and how does it work?

 How does a secured credit card work?

-When it comes to paying for something, secured cards work the same as other credit cards.
+When it comes to purchases, secured cards work the same as other credit cards.
+With a secured credit card, the issuer requires a refundable security deposit, similar to a landlord holding a deposit for an apartment.

 The biggest difference between secured and unsecured credit cards is the security deposit.
 Unsecured credit cards don’t require a deposit to open an account.
+For this reason, the minimum credit score required to qualify for an unsecured card may be higher.
+Unsecured cards may also offer lower interest rates and higher credit limits than secured cards.

 An illustration of the Capital One Platinum Secured card and the Capital One Quicksilver Secured Rewards card, along with each card’s deposit requirements.